-The MESA Schools Program serves middle and senior high school students throughout California to introduce them to math and science.
-MESA supports their mastery of these content areas in an effort to encourage them to enroll in college in math-based majors.
+The MESA Schools Program serves middle, senior high school and community college students throughout California to introduce them to math and science.
+MESA supports mastery of these content areas in an effort to encourage students to enroll in STEM based majors.
 This program partners with teachers, administrators, school district officials, and industry representatives to provide an academic enrichment model.
-The MESA Community College Program supports community college students so they will transfer to four-year universities as majors in mathematics, engineering, science, and technology.
 The MESA Engineering Program centers provide support to educationally disadvantaged students at four-year colleges to attain engineering or computer science baccalaureate degrees.

-Seventy-seven percent of MESA students successfully complete Algebra I before the 10th grade.
-More encouraging, 54 percent complete the CSU and UC college preparatory high school course pattern consisting of 15 courses.
-Of MESA high school graduates, 57 percent enrolled in college as math, science, or engineering majors.
+Eighty-nine percent of MESA students successfully complete Algebra I before the 10th grade.
+More encouraging, sixty-six percent complete the CSU and UC college preparatory high school course pattern consisting of 15 courses, an increase from the previous year of 54 percent.
+Of MESA high school graduates, 53 percent enrolled in college as math, science, or engineering majors.
 Ten of 21 MESA pre-college sites and nine of 12 MESA engineering program centers are located on CSU campuses.
-Fifty-nine percent of MESA's pre-college students were served by centers located on CSU campuses, and for the past five years, more than twenty-five percent of MESA high school graduates have enrolled at a CSU campus.
-Nearly 50 percent of MESA community college students transferred to CSU campuses.
+Forty-eight percent of MESA's pre-college students were served by centers located on CSU campuses, and for academic year 2011-12 twenty-two percent of MESA high school graduates enrolled at a CSU campus.
+Forty-five percent of MESA community college students transferred to CSU campuses.

-In 2010-11, ten CSU campuses participated in MESA, receiving funding totaling approximately \$2.2 million.
-CSU MESA programs worked with 282 schools serving 10,921 students
+In 2011-12, ten CSU campuses participated in MESA, receiving funding totaling approximately \$1.8 million.
+CSU MESA programs worked with 204 schools serving 12,000 students.
+In 2012 the CSU MESA university-level programs produced 262 engineering or computer science graduates.